Sympathy for the Devil: A Journalist’s Memoir from Inside Pol Pot’s Khmer Rouge

-I have been researching and writing my book Sympathy for the Devil: A Journalist’s Memoir from Inside Pol Pot’s Khmer Rouge for 15 years.
-For 25 years, I have conducted original reporting to compile what is now an 800 page, rough, unedited manuscript.
-I have accumulated millions of words of notes, hundreds of hours of audio and video recordings, and thousands of still photographs during thousands of interviews of people involved in the contemporary Cambodian political tragedy, with a special focus on Pol Pot;s Khmer Rouge.
+I have been researching and writing Sympathy for the Devil: A Journalist’s Memoir from Inside Pol Pot’s Khmer Rouge for 25 years.
+For 25 years, I conducted original reporting to compile what is now an 800 page, unedited manuscript.
+I have accumulated millions of words of notes, hundreds of hours of audio and video recordings and hundreds of photographs, and interviewed hundreds of those involved in the contemporary Cambodian political tragedy known as “the Killing fields.”

-It has been a pleasure and a passion.
-Now it is ready to be shaped into a version that makes that story of the complex tragedy of the last decades–accurate, sourced, empirical, compelling, and readable–accessible to Cambodians and those interested in the mundane realities of mass murder, state sponsored torture and genocide, and other related tragic issues of interest to Cambodians and foreigners.
+Now the manuscript is ready to be shaped into a story of the complex tragedy of the last decades–accurate, sourced, empirical, compelling, and readable–accessible to Cambodians and those interested in the mundane realities of mass murder, state sponsored torture and genocide, and other related tragic issues of interest to Cambodians and foreigners.

 This project is intended to ensure that Sympathy for the Devil will be released in a form that it, and its unique contribution to the historical record, deserves.